Iawsuit/Solana-Self-Bundle-Script/README.md

 Add @nvyxorath on discord or @nvyonsol on Tele

 I am not liable for any illegal actions done through my product.
+EDIT 3/8/2024: Don't buy from these new scammer's copying my project word for word, I have vouches and demo videos dont lose your money stupidly.